mhahsler/arules/docs/measures.md

 **Reference:** @arules:Sistrom:2004

 For the analysis of $2 \times 2$ contingency tables, relative risk is a measure of the relationship between two binary variables.
-It is defined as the ratio of the proportion of transactions containing $Y$ in the two groups of transactions the do and do not contain $X$.
+It is the ratio of the proportions of transactions containing $Y$ in the two groups of transactions that contain and do not contain $X$.
 In epidemiology, this corresponds to the ratio of the risk of having disease $Y$ in the exposed ($X$) and unexposed ($\overline{X}$) groups.